Ast97/Data_Augmentation_for_Low_Resource_Indian_Legal_NER/DAGA/README.md

 # DAGA: Data Augmentation with Generative Approach

+This repository is cloned from https://github.com/ntunlp/daga and all the code from 'lstm-lm' directory is used as is.

 ## Environment Setup

 To set up the project environment, follow the steps below: